NeuroMedix/natHacks24-NeuroMedix/README.md

 ---

 ## **Applications**
-While this project demonstrates drug discovery for Alzheimer’s Disease, the same framework can be extended to:
+While this project demonstrates drug discovery for Alzheimer's Disease, the same framework can be extended to:
 - Discover treatments for other diseases.
 - Explore new materials or biologically active compounds.